analyst-rjd/analyst-rjd/README.md

 # 💫 About Me:
-I am currently working on dynamic web applications based on MERN stack.
-Willing to collaborate on any Javascript  based projects.
+2nd year CS student building dynamic web applications.
+Eager to learn and collaborate on any project.

 # 💻 Tech Stack: